martijndeh/generator-fire/README.md

 Yeoman Generator for Node on Fire
 ==============

-A JavaScript-everywhere, model-driven, web framework built on top of AngularJS, express and PostgreSQL.
+Node on Fire is a full-stack isomorphic web framework built on top of AngularJS, Express and PostgreSQL.
 See http://nodeonfire.org/.